Aimeedeer/coconut-report/content/posts/towards-note-management.md

 ---
-date: 2020-11-05
+date: 2020-11-15
-title: "Towards Notes Managing"
+title: "Towards Note Management"
 categories: ["emacs"]
 tags: ["tool", "note", "emacs"]
-draft: true
 ---

 I published [another website](https://study.impl.dev) for my public notes.
 As I take more and more notes,
-I want a place to review these notes easily and memorize them.
+I want a place to review and easily memorize them.
 I previously tried Evernote, Hackmd.io, Notion, Obsidian, and some others I don't remember.

-Since I use Emacs for typing and browser to viewing,
-I don't want a third window that distracts me.
+Since I use Emacs for typing and the browser for viewing, I don't want a third window that distracts me.
 So I started to try different Emacs plugins.
 I want an easy-managing workflow of my knowledge base